Electromagnetism from relativistic fluid dynamics: Gauge symmetry and matter space formulation

 \section{Gauge symmetry and matter space formulation}

-In this work, we consider one-fluid system incorporating one-matter space flowing along $m^a$ defined below.
+In this work, we consider a one-fluid system incorporating a single matter space flowing along $m^a$ defined below.
 Let the three-dimensional matter space have coordinates \(-\infty < M^A < \infty\), where \(A = 1, 2, 3\), as illustrated in Fig.~\ref{fig:sample}.
+We emphasize that {\it no metric structure} is assumed on the matter space.
+In particular, there is no notion of Hodge duality intrinsic to the matter space, and differential forms of different degrees must therefore be treated as independent objects.
 The coordinates \(M^A(x^a)\) co-move with their respective world-lines in four-dimensional spacetime.
-We are interested in only form fields to be associated with matter, which are anti-symmetric tensor fields, rather than symmetric ones.
-Since the matter space is three-dimensional, the following form fields may exist: a 0-form field \(\phi(M^A)\), a 1-form field \(\bm{A} = A_A (M^A)\, dM^A\), a 2-form field \(\bm{F} = \frac{1}{2!} F_{AB}(M^A) \, dM^A \wedge dM^B\), and a 3-form field \(\bm{M}=\frac{1}{3!} M_{ABC}(M^A) \, dM^A \wedge dM^B \wedge dM^C\).
+We are interested only in form fields to be associated with matter, which are anti-symmetric tensor fields, rather than symmetric ones.
+Since the matter space is three-dimensional, the following form fields may exist: a 0-form field \(\phi(M^A)\), a 1-form field \(\bm{X} = X_A (M^A)\, dM^A\), a 2-form field \(\bm{G} = \frac{1}{2!} G_{AB}(M^A) \, dM^A \wedge dM^B\), and a 3-form field \(\bm{M}=\frac{1}{3!} M_{ABC}(M^A) \, dM^A \wedge dM^B \wedge dM^C\).
+Each form encodes distinct physical information associated with the matter degrees of freedom.
 The fundamental conjecture in this work is that these forms characterize the matter itself.